 9. 御制翡翠和阗玉搬指七件连御制诗剔红紫檀三鱼朵梅海水纹盖盒 The Seven Imperial Jade and Tan Jade

 Archer’s ring is a tool for riding and shooting that was traditionally worn by the king and flag brothers.
 Often made out of jade, they were used to symbolize one’s status.
 The size of the ring was determined by the user’s civil and military status.
+Our jade rings bring protection to its wearer.

 10. 双娇 白玉摆件 Wu Desheng’s Shuanjian White Jade Ornament